 Cash flow interest rate risk is the risk that the future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 Fair value interest rate risk is the risk that the value of a financial instrument will fluctuate because of changes in market interest rates.
-The Group takes on exposure to the effects of fluctuations in the prevailing levels of market interest rates on both its fair value and cash flow risks.
-Interest margins may increase as a result of such changes but may reduce or create losses in the event that unexpected movements arise.
+The Group takes on exposure to the effects of fluctuations in the prevailing levels of market interest rates as a result of such changes but may reduce or create losses in the event that unexpected movements arise.
 The ALCO sets limits on the level of interest rate mismatch that may be undertaken, which is monitored regularly.